Getting Started: Bankruptcy for Small Business

 Will You Have to Close Your Business if You File for Personal Bankruptcy?

-Just because you own a company business doesn’t mean that the Chapter 7 trustee will automatically close the business and inventory its assets.
-It will often depend on whether the trustee can sell any business property and whether you have liability insurance.
+The Chapter 7 trustee won't automatically close the business and inventory its assets in Chapter 7.
+It will often depend on whether the trustee can sell business property and whether you have liability insurance.

 -